sigasi/sigasi_insights/releasenotes/sigasi-2.7.md

 right click any instantiation and select **Show in Generics View**.

-Note that our interpreter to calculate expressions in generic maps and generate conditions [does not handle *all expressions* at this time](http://www.sigasi.com/update_20120316).
+Note that our interpreter to calculate expressions in generic maps and generate conditions does not handle *all expressions* at this time).
 If the interpreter could not calculate the value, you will see **unknown**.

 ### Bugfixes